omeka/omeka-s-enduser/sites/sites.md

 The manage sites page displays a table with all the sites for the installation, giving the title and owner for each site.
 Either of these columns can be used to sort the list of sites by using the up and down arrows on the right edge of the column heading.

-Each row gives the title of a site, options to *edit* (pencil), *delete* (trash can), or *view details* (ellipses), and the owner of the site. *Only global admins and site owners can delete a site.*
+Each row gives the title of a site, options to *edit* (pencil) or *delete* (trash can), and the owner of the site. *Only global admins and site owners can delete a site.*

-Clicking on the site title will take you to the public side of the site.
+Clicking on the site title will take you to the site’s admin show page.

 ## Adding a site
 To create a site, click the *Add new site* button in the upper right-hand corner of the page.